 Grading options: A-F (default), P-NP, audit

 Develops a cross-cultural perspective on myths, mythologies and folklore from around the world.
 Explores different theories of the cultural meanings and functions of myth, past and present.
 Introduces various ways of interpreting and experiencing myth and folklore as texts with oral origins.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

-- Recognize recurring mythological themes and motifs in traditional myths and the arts.
+- Identify recurring mythological themes and motifs in traditional world myths and modern culture.

 Outcome Assessment Strategies